-Homogeneity describes the equality of a property over the entire extent of a system, or the similarity of objects, phenomena, elements of a system.
-In chemistry, homogeneous substances are either homogeneous mixtures, also called solutions, for example alloys, or pure substances.
+Homogeneity refers to the sameness of a property over the entire extent of a system, or the sameness of objects, phenomena, elements of a system.
+In chemistry homogeneous substances are either homogeneous mixtures, which are also called solutions, for example alloys, or pure substances.
 The opposite of homogeneous substances are heterogeneous substances.

 Heterogeneous mixtures of substances

-The term heterogeneous also comes from the Greek and means different, whereby in physics and chemistry it means a system or mixture which comprises several phases.
-The phases that cannot be mixed with each other can be in the same state of aggregation (oil and water) or different (an aqueous solution over a hardly soluble precipitation).
+The opposite of homogeneous is “heterogeneous,” which means that a system consists of different parts or phases that are not evenly distributed.
+The term heterogeneous also comes from the Greek and means diverse, and in physics and chemistry it refers to a system or mixture that includes several phases.
+The immiscible phases can be in the same state of aggregation (oil and water) or different (an aqueous solution over a poorly soluble precipitate).

 Often the individual phases are not so easy to distinguish macroscopically.
-The fact that milk, for example, is a phase mixture of an aqueous and a fat-like phase can only be recognized under the microscope.
-In such cases, we speak of colloidal systems (dispersions, emulsions, aerosols), i.e. phases that are particularly finely divided in a characteristic way.
+The fact that milk, for example, is a phase mixture consisting of an aqueous and a fatty phase can only be recognized under the microscope.
+In such cases, one speaks of colloidal systems (dispersions, emulsions, aerosols), i.e. of phases that are particularly finely divided in a characteristic manner.